Odin-SMR/hermod/Documentation/odin.hermod.rst

 ------------------

 Configuration of database is minimal.
 Standard apt installation of the package mysql-server is enough see `Appendix A - MySQL create script`_ and `Appendix B - MySQL Table layout`_ for database and table layout.

+Datamodel
+_________

+The Hermod data model is pretty simple.
+All tables are 'nitted' together with a 'id' field.
+For example in the 'level1'-table the logical key that identifies each row is the fields 'orbit','calversion' and 'freqmode'.

+        level1:
+        id -> orbit, backend, calversion, freqmode -> 'records in level1'

+The 'id'-field is included in the 'level2'-table to make it possible to find all level2 products derived from a 'level1' record.

+        level2:
+        id, fqid, scanno -> 'records in level2-table'

+        level2files:
+        id, fqid -> 'records in level2files-table'

 Torque configuration
 --------------------